k0emt/Developer-Setup-ChromeOS/README.md

 I enabled the reading list feature.
 Experimented with and turned off dark mode theming.

+Discovered that you can view system information at <chrome://system>  Notable information includes:

+- crostini for Linux container
+- network_devices
+- power_supply_info

 ## Applications

 With a ChromeOS device you can have three different types of apps installed.
 Chrome apps which are web based applications, Android store applications (I understand that these run in a container), and Linux apps.